T R A V E L / C I T Y G U I D E S

 7. Cosy Soho Gem ...

 Where a London cocktail visionary and the Head of Quality at Illy have joined forces, Bar Termini places you in expert hands - whether you happen to be sipping a meticulously-crafted coffee or one of Conigliaro’s latest cocktail creations.
 The cocktail maestro collaborated with everyone from scientists to perfumers to create a superb menu of truly unique house cocktails.
-Try the Death In Venice with Campari, grapefruit bitters and Prossecco, served alongside small plates of cheese and charcuterie.
-The chic and cosy space is decorated with Venetian blinds, chequerboard floors, a marble topped bar and dark woods. ££
+Try the Death In Venice with Campari, grapefruit bitters and Prosecco, served alongside small plates of cheese and charcuterie.
+The chic and cosy space is decorated with Venetian blinds, chequerboard floors, a marble topped bar and dark woods.
+Discover the newest Bar Termini in Marylebone, where spacious interiors and a large terrace offer ample space to enjoy small plates, cocktails and coffee after an afternoon of shopping on nearby Oxford Street.££

 7 Old Compton Street, London W1D 5JE